Saif al-Adel: Early life

-It is believed that Saif al-Adel (which translates to "Sword of Justice") is a pseudonym.
-His real name is Mohammed Salah al-Din Zaidan.
-He was born around 1960 (the FBI claims 11 April).
-He joined the Egyptian Military around 1976 and became a Colonel in the Special Forces as an Explosives expert, possibly being trained in the Soviet Union.
-He fled Egypt in 1988 and reportedly made his way to Afghanistan, joining the relatively small but well funded (and mainly Egyptian and Saudi) Maktab al-Khidamat, which was the forerunner to al-Qaeda.
-He became a trainer in Explosives to new recruits, and would stay in Afghanistan after the war to train members of the newly formed Taliban.
-The leader of the Somali militant Islamist group al-Shabaab, Moktar Ali Zubeyr, has said that Saif al-Adel and Yusef al-Ayeri played an important role in the 1993 Battle of Mogadishu by providing training and participating in the battle directly.
-Adel would later join Bin Laden in Sudan after 1994.
+Al-Adel was born around 1960 (the FBI claims April 11), joining the Egyptian Armed Forces around 1976 and became a colonel in the El-Sa'ka Forces by the 80's as an explosives expert, possibly being trained in the Soviet Union.
+He fled Egypt in 1988 and made his way to Afghanistan, joining the relatively small but well funded (and mainly Egyptian and Saudi) Maktab al-Khidamat, the forerunner to what would become al-Qaeda.
+He became an explosives trainer for new recruits and would stay in Afghanistan after the war to train members of the newly formed Taliban.
+The late emir of Somali al-Qaeda affiliate al-Shabaab, Ahmed Godane, stated that al-Adel and future al-Qaeda in Saudi Arabia leader Yusuf al-Ayiri played an important role in the 1993 Battle of Mogadishu by providing training and participating in the battle directly against American forces.
+Al-Adel would later join Osama bin Laden in Sudan after 1994.